-Date Activity Students engage in ACP lessons that develop, focus, or update appropriate Career Cluster choices in Xello that help guide their course October/November requests for the upcoming year.
-Provide student/parent information nights at the 11 th grade level that assists appropriate course requests.
-December Provide student/parent information nights at the 8 th grade level that December assists appropriate course requests.
-Individual 8 th and 11 th grade conferences to help clarify and focus student course requests Students participate in course information sessions during resource that January discuss course options for each grade level.
-They also receive instructions on utilizing Xello for making their specific course requests.
-Students are invited to participate in an AP course fair during resource to hear first-hand information about course specifics Grade 8 scheduling assistance night is offered to assist first time users of Late January/Early February the Xello course planner Late January/Larry rebruary Xello course planner is opened for students/parents to make formal course requests Mid-February Course Requests are finalized and the building of the Master Schedule begins March - April Master Schedule Building and student schedule creation May Student schedules are distributed and students/parents are given an opportunity to review and edit schedules.
-End of May All student schedules are finalized to allow all students the ability to finish school year with a fully completed schedule.
+Date Activity October/November Students engage in ACP lessons that develop, focus, or update appropriate Career Cluster choices in Xello that help guide their course requests for the upcoming year.
+Provide student/parent information presentation at the 11 th grade level that assists appropriate course requests.
+December Individual 11 th grade conferences to help with student course requests January Individual 9th & 10th grade meetings to help with student course requests Junuary Large group grade 8 scheduling orientation and course request sessions Grade 8 scheduling assistance night is offered Mid-February Course Requests are finalized and the building of the Master Schedule begins March Master Schedule Building and student schedule creation April Student schedules are distributed and students/parents are given an opportunity to review and edit schedules.
+End of April All student schedules are finalized to allow all students the ability to finish school year with a fully completed schedule.